List of Gladiators UK events: Pursuit

 Two contenders raced against each other over an obstacle course, chased by two Gladiators.
 The course comprised a snake beam, wire bridge, hand ladder, two web traps, a high and low wall and a sprint finish.
-The course was rearranged for series 4 onwards, with one path recoloured silver rather than both being red, and the rules were tightened up with penalty points being introduced for stepping off the beam or missing rungs on the hand ladder.
+The course was rearranged for series 4 onwards, with one set of apparatus recoloured white rather than both being red, and the rules were tightened up with penalty points being introduced for stepping off the beam or missing rungs on the hand ladder.
 Initially, Gladiators could catch the contenders by simply touching ("tagging") them, from series 4 they needed to remove a tag from the contender's back before they reached the finish line.
 Gladiators were expected to run the obstacles in exactly the same way that the contenders did.
 If they tagged a contender without doing this, the Gladiator would be disqualified and the contender awarded five points.
 Contenders scored 10 points for finishing the course first, 5 points for finishing second.

+During Series 10 (Sky series 2), the obstacle course featured the over & under hurdles, monkey bars, snake beams, two walls, and a swim across the pool to the finish podium.
+Two points for completing the monkey bars, four for reaching the first wall, and ten for finishing the course.
+But get caught by a gladiator, and you score only the points you have banked.